yanDavid21/yanDavid21/README.md

 CS3200 students: https://sqlitediff.herokuapp.com/

 Currently learning: Rust 🦀🦀🦀
-Fun fact: Love to play rugby!
+Fun fact: Love to play rugby and break dance!
 <!--
 **yanDavid21/yanDavid21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.